 Full proposals will be reviewed by the Committee, and results announced no later than December 8, 2023, for funding to be distributed in early January 2024.

 Presentation of Research Results

-Individuals whose work is funded for 2018 are expected to present their work at the Winter Meeting in 2019.
+Individuals whose work is funded for 2023 are expected to present their work at the SPA Winter Meeting in 2024.